cits5501/cits5501.github.io/assets/workshops/workshop06.md

 b.  *generators* (programs which produce random strings
     belonging to the language).

-In the box labelled "Test a string here!", type (don't paste!):
+In the box labelled "Test a string here!", *type* (don't paste!):

 ```
 docker pull debian
 ```

 You'll see that the box is initially red (indicating the string is *not* recognized as being in the language we have defined), and then turns green (once it *is* recognized).

 **Exercise**:

 - Try the string "docker pull alpine", and note that it is not recognized.
 - Amend the grammar so it *is* recognized.\
   (You might want to clear the "Test a string here!" box first -- otherwise, when you make changes to the grammar, it may show up as invalid and display errors.
 Once you've amended the grammar, you need to re-compile.)

 ### Generators

-Now try hitting the button labelled
-"Generate random `<invocation>`" several times, and see what strings are produced.
+Now try hitting the button labelled "Generate random `<invocation>`" several times, and see what strings are produced.

 Note that the BNF differs slightly from the less formal version we have seen in class, in that it requires spaces be explicitly inserted.

 **Exercise**:

 - Remove the spaces after "pull", "run" and "build", and try generating random strings -- are they what you would expect?

 Now put the original grammar back in and compile it again.

 **Exercise**:

 - When selecting which of several alternatives to use, the generator chooses one randomly.
   How would you alter the grammar so that the image "`ubuntu`" is chosen twice as often as the others?

 ## B. Hand-written parsers

-Suppose we wanted to parse a grammar like this for ourselves.
+Suppose we wanted to write code ourselves to parse the command-line arguments of a program according to a grammar like this.

 For small programs, the simplest way is usally is to implement a **hand-written parser**.
 For an example of what this looks like, take a look at the `parseArgs()` method of the `MyDockerLiteProgram` class in the code for this workshop.

 In the `parseArgs()` method,
 we manually work our way through the `ArrayList` of arguments;